Resources and Special Programs

 Student Publications

-The Student Publications program at MHCC provides excellent opportunities for students to express their opinions and gain experience in the development of a campus newspaper (The Advocate), student news magazine (Venture) and a campus literary publication (Perceptions).
+Student Publications at MHCC provide excellent opportunities for students to express their opinions and gain experience in the development of a campus newspaper (The Advocate), student news magazine (Venture) and a campus literary publication (Perceptions).
 These three formats provide writers and other artists with a diverse and challenging set of artist platforms.
 Students develop the material and manage the organizations that produce these publications.

 Student Services Hub

-The Hub provides drop-in assistance for all students and prospective students at MHCC with the following services:
+The Hub provides drop-in assistance, orienting students with the following online services:

 • Navigating MyMHCC